Alaska Weather and Seasons

 Alaska in April is bright, mildly cold and slushy.
 It is lovingly referred to as breakup season.
 Breakup is when the snowpack that has been building all season finally starts to melt.
 It is a true indicator that spring has arrived and the sun is back to stay.

 Alaska weather in May

 May kicks off the summer season in Alaska, with most summer tour operators open for business mid-month.
 Early May can still be chilly with temperatures sitting in the 50s in Southcentral Alaska.
 Most visitors will do fine with a light jacket.
-Planning your visit in May?
-Check out these uniquely Alaska events.

 Alaska weather in June

 June is when Alaska summer hits its stride.
 The summer solstice on June 21 marks the peak amount of sunlight.
 Days are long (it doesn’t have the nickname “Land of the Midnight Sun” for nothing!) which means more time to play in the 60-degree weather.

 July is another prime summer month in Alaska.
 In the Interior region, temperatures peak in the 80s and there is plenty of daylight to go around.